The Spanish bean: sowing, growing, and harvest

 Runner Bean Scarlet Emperor - Ferme de Sainte Marthe Seeds

-This variety produces long stems of almost 4m with bright red flowers and purple-black speckled seeds.
-The pods reach 30cm.
-A very vigorous variety, perfectly suited to cooler climates.
+This variety, with long stems of almost 4 m, offers bright red flowers and purple-black speckled seeds.
+The pods reach 30 cm.
+It is a very vigorous variety, perfectly suited to cool climates.

 • Flowering time June to September